 The majority of my moving image work has been characterised by the live performance in real time of either a whole video work, for the older pieces, or its constituent parts with more complex and longer later pieces.
 This live process was central to my fundamental concerns as an artist working with this medium.
 The rationale is explained elsewhere on this website [184.108.40.206].

 In this section are recordings of live performances of VAMP, Video And Music Performers, with 1-2 people on video and 1-4 people on electronically processed musical instruments.

-VAMP evolved in the late Seventies from the live performance style developed earlier in the decade between myself and Simon Desorgher coupled with the development in1975/76 of the Videokalos Colour Synthesiser
+VAMP evolved in the late Seventies from the live performance style developed earlier in the decade between myself and Simon Desorgher coupled with the development in1975/76 of the Videokalos Colour Synthesiser [220.127.116.11]

-The oldest recording here is from a performance at the Institute of Contemporary Arts (ICA) in London in 1979 as part of their Musica series.
-Performers were myself and Richard Monkhouse playing video instruments with Simon Desorgher, Lawrence Casserley, Barry Guy and Roger Heaton on musical instruments and electronics.
+It was a rehearsal for larger performances (audiences over 200 people) at the Institute of Contemporary Arts (ICA) in London in 1979 as part of their Musica series and IKON gallery in Birmingham, sadly neither recorded.
+Performers were myself and Richard Monkhouse playing video instruments with Simon Desorgher, Lawrence Casserley, (and Barry Guy and Roger Heaton at the ICA) on musical instruments and electronics.
 All the performers had live feedback in real time of ones another’s outputs, visual and aural, so could improvise and adjust their performance together.